 During 2002-2003 Jovell was the top downloaded classical pianist in Japan (LISTEN-Japan).
 The 2004 short film "Russian Preludes" by Nguyen Fasck Brown was followed by another 30-minute production, "Scarlatti Sonatas", shot on location in Italy, Spain and France during 2005 and participated at the Berlin Filmfestival.

 Jovell has had the great pleasure of co-operating with outstanding Swedish musicians such as Christian Davidsson, Per Enoksson, Jan Hammar, Håkan Hardenberger, Bengt Ola Morgny, Progetto Avanti and Mats Rondin.
 Jovell's collaboration with composers has resulted in piano works by Carl Faia, Henry Gammelgård, Kent Olofsson, a piano concerto by Aloisia Lasko and most recently the work "Triathlon" by Michel Mare.
 He has functioned as lector and guest docent at the conservatories of Göteborg, Sweden and Tilburg, the Netherlands and students of Jovell´s are prize winners in national and international piano competitions.

-Patrick Jovell is President of EPTA - Sweden and a former board member of The Swedish Music Council (UNESCO/IMC).
+Patrick Jovell was President of European Piano Teachers Association (EPTA) - Sweden 2016-2020 and is named Honorary Member.
+He is also a former board member of The Swedish Music Council (UNESCO/IMC).
 Since 2009 Mr. Jovell enjoys an artist affiliation with ALESSI S.P.A.